bear75/appcaire/docs/db-design.md

 # Database Design

 ## Overview
-This document outlines the database schema and setup for the Caire platform, focusing on scheduling and organization management.
+This document outlines the database schema and setup for the Caire platform, focusing on scheduling and organization management with Clerk integration.

 ## Project Structure
 ```